 Consistency: Consistency in design and cadence are imperative to build a successful email workflow.
 It will help to maintain brand recognition, establish authority, and keep the pharma company (and sales reps) top of mind with the doctors

 Personalization: Leveraging CRM capabilities is a very important element, which gives the possibility to stand out and be remembered.
 Adding personal elements (name, main interest, attendance to an event, etc) gives the possibility to stand out, to be remembered and, more important of all, to give additional credibility to the message that the rep wants to share

 Email is the main building block of an omnichannel engagement strategy.

 We identified a quick list of elements that can be checked each time an email campaign is ready to launch and that can help deliver a well-conceived email and save time.
 We are happy to share our experience with you.

 We built that checklist over the years, regularly monitoring and reviewing email campaigns from top pharmaceutical companies and making sure all common mistakes are covered.

-Our latest checklist can be downloaded by filling out the form or, alternatively, you can get in touch with us in case you need support on your email marketing activities.
+Receive our checklist by filling out the form or get in touch with us if you need support on your email marketing activities